 - Encryption: Fitting hand in glove with weak/no passwords and device loss/theft above that, encryption is often considered the last bastion of security when a device is no longer accessible.
 Whole disk encryption scrambles the internal data using powerful algorithms that are nearly unbreakable (or may take a few thousand years, give or take) when a strong, unique password is enabled, utilizing multiple key spaces for greater complexity.

-- Unsecure Connections: Open Wi-Fi hotspots do not offer any security protection – just Internet access.
+- Unsecured Connections: Open Wi-Fi hotspots do not offer any security protection – just internet access.
 This leaves your devices, data and the network connection being used to communicate all open to threats.
 It also leaves the resources you’re connecting to on the other end open to attack as well.
 Securing untrusted connections via VPN encrypts transmissions and connects to endpoints within a secure tunnel to keep free from unauthorized access.
-Zero Trust Network Access (ZTNA) offers the security of VPN, while also providing device health checks beforegranting access each time a resource is requested.
+Zero Trust Network Access (ZTNA) offers the security of a VPN, while also providing device health checks before granting access each time a resource is requested.

-- Misconfigurations: Misconfigured devices, those that have keep default configurations in place or have fallen out of compliance are at a greater risk to being compromised by threats than those that have been hardened against common threats by limiting the available attack surface of your mobile device.
+- Misconfigurations: Misconfigured devices, those that have kept default configurations in place or have fallen out of compliance are at a greater risk of being compromised by threats than those that have been hardened against common threats by limiting the available attack surface of your mobile device.

 If you haven’t guessed yet, there are a lot of real and potential threats affecting mobile security.
 And if it continues its rate of growth, it is estimated that approximately 8+ billion mobile devices will exist globally by 2024.
 While it’s unlikely that every single one of them will be attacked, any attempt to quantify a figure will be pure speculation given the number of variables.

 What is known are the mobile security solutions available, how they work and why they’re necessary to protect your mobile fleet and keep your users, devices and data safe and secure.